postmanlabs/labs-docs/src/pages/docs/sending-requests/certificates.md

 Postman provides a way to view and set SSL certificates on a per domain basis.

-To manage your client certificates, click the wrench icon on the right side of the header toolbar, choose "Settings", and select the **Certificates** tab.
+To manage your client certificates, click the gear icon on the right side of the header toolbar, choose **Settings**, and select the **Certificates** tab.

 [![certificates tab](https://assets.postman.com/postman-docs/WS-certificates.png)](https://assets.postman.com/postman-docs/WS-certificates.png)